Insurance highlighted on paper

 6. Workers’ Compensation

-Why it matters: If your vendor skips this and someone is injured, you could be stuck with the medical bills.
+Why it matters: If your vendor skips this and someone is injured, you could be stuck with their medical expenses or personal injury protection costs.

-Pro Tip: Confirm it covers every state where work takes place — crucial for traveling vendors.
+Pro Tip: Confirm it covers every state where work takes place.
+This is especially important for traveling contractors or vendors with multiple locations.

 7. Auto Liability

 If vendors drive for work, this one matters.
-It covers accidents with company vehicles, rentals, or personal cars used on the job.
+It covers accidents involving company vehicles, rentals, or personal cars used on the job.

 Quick Check: Look for “Hired” and “Non-Owned” auto coverage to protect against claims involving rentals or personal vehicles.